-Throughout the home buying process, there will inevitably be questions, discussions, compromises, terms, expectations, and plenty of negotiations.
+The home buying process is a negotiation - there will inevitably be discussions, compromises, terms, expectations, and unique asks from both the buyer and the seller.
 There will be countless conversations between you, your Realtor, and your mortgage advisor about contract terms and financing.
-But one particularly appealing concept you may want to discuss is seller concessions.
+In order to get the best deal for you, it's important that you familiarize yourself with the concept of seller concessions.

 What is a seller concession?

 A seller concession is when the buyer asks the seller to pay for certain agreed-upon costs on the buyer's behalf.
 These costs can range from a couple of dollars to tens of thousands of dollars.

 Sometimes seller concessions are commonplace, and other times, they are almost unheard of.
 Seller concessions are most commonly affected by the marketplace and attitude of the seller and listing agent.

 If the sellers are anxious to get a second mortgage off their hands or are highly motivated to sell the home, this could be a perk they're willing to throw in to seal the deal.

 On the other hand, if market conditions favor sellers and there are likely to be multiple offers over asking price, requesting seller concessions can irritate a seller no matter how good your offer.

 If you're considering a seller concession, make sure it's a smart time to do so and pay attention to what the market tells you.

 What do seller concessions apply to?